m-mansour1/University-Management-System/README.md

 # University-Management-System
- UMS built using HTML5, CSS3, Bootstrap, PHP, MySQLi, that allows:
+ UMS built using HTML5, CSS3, Bootstrap, PHP, MySQLi and jQuery that allows:

  Admins:
  - to manage the data